Mitsubishi ASX vs Suzuki Jimny

 Feature Showdown

-The Mitsubishi ASX features a 10.4-inch touchscreen, while the Suzuki Jimny gets a 7-inch display.
+The Mitsubishi ASX features a 10.4-inch touchscreen paired with a 7-inch digital dash, while the Suzuki Jimny gets a 9-inch display.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain

-The Mitsubishi ASX lines up producing 113kW and 270Nm of torque, sent through a automatic to a FWD layout.
+The Mitsubishi ASX uses a Petrol producing 113kW and 270Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 11.9 seconds.

 The Mitsubishi ASX has the clear power advantage at 113kW vs 75kW.
 In the real-world sprint, the Mitsubishi ASX is 0.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.